wagiminator/AVR-Programmer/picoAVR_Programmer/README.md

 - Click **Upload**.

 ## Installing Drivers for the picoAVR
 On Linux, you don't need to install a driver.
 Windows users may need to install the [usbtiny driver](https://learn.adafruit.com/usbtinyisp).
 For Windows 10/11, you can also use the [Zadig Tool](https://zadig.akeo.ie/) to install the correct driver.
 Click on "Options" -> "List all devices" and select the USBtiny.
 Then install the libusb-win32 driver.
-To do this, the picoISP must be connected to your PC.
-You can also use the Zadig Tool to install the CDC driver for the CDC Interface.
+To do this, the picoAVR must be connected to your PC.
+You can also use the Zadig Tool to install the CDC driver for the CDC Serial Interface.

 # Operating Instructions
 - Select the programming voltage (3.3V or 5V) with the voltage selection switch.